-A lamp will illuminate the scene objects, allowing us to see them.
-In this example we’ll use a Hemi lamp, which is a directional lamp that illuminates all objects in the scene.
+A light will illuminate the scene objects, allowing us to see them.
+In this example we’ll use a Sun light, which will illuminate all objects in the scene.

 A Cube object will be our visual feedback of our logic.
-As we can’t see a camera or lamp, we’ll move the Cube.
+As we can’t see a camera or light, we’ll move the Cube.

 Once all objects were added, place them somewhat like the picture below:

 Our Cube is not centered in the screen on purpose: we’ll move it in the front direction

 -Y), so it’s good to see it moving after certain point.

 After the scene is set up, follow these steps: